 Trump’s New Steel Tariffs: Is Your Business Prepared?

-For business owners still curious as to how Trump’s tariffs are affecting their businesses (despite Wilbur Ross’ enlightening soup can analogy), the financing advisors at National Business Capital broke down the highlights of the plan, and provide insight as to how each affected business can prepare for changes unique to each industry.
+For business owners still curious as to how Trump’s tariffs are affecting their businesses (despite Wilbur Ross’ enlightening soup can analogy), the financing advisors at National Business Capital & Services broke down the highlights of the plan, and provide insight as to how each affected business can prepare for changes unique to each industry.

 What Exactly are They?